jimidorcas/network-threat-monitoring/data-sources/log_summary.md

 ## 🧭 Overview
 This document provides an overview of the log sources ingested into the SIEM environment for monitoring and threat detection.
 The logs are collected from a simulated enterprise network that includes **user authentication systems, endpoint security tools, and network infrastructure**.
-Each log type contributes unique insights that, when correlated, support real-time threat detection and incident investigation.
+Each log type contributes unique insights that, when correlated, support real-time threat detection and incident investigation

 ---